WebAssembly/component-model/design/mvp/Explainer.md

 interpreted with the same [semantics][SemVerRange].
 (Mostly this interpretation is the usual SemVer-spec-defined ordering, but note the particular behavior of pre-release tags.)

+The `version` production used in `interfacename`s accepts both `valid semver` and "canonicalized interface versions" which can be constructed from a `valid semver` as follows:

+- An input version is split into `<major>.<minor>.<patch>`, with any trailing `-<prerelease>` or `+<build>` field discarded.
+- The canonicalized interface version is:
+  - if `major` and `minor` are `0`:
+    - `0.0.<patch>`
+  - otherwise, if `major` is `0`:
+    - `0.<minor>`
+  - otherwise:
+    - `<major>`

+This canonicalization, when used in conjunction with interface consumers and implementations that follow SemVer compatibility, allows the matching of compatible imports and exports that differ only in "insignificant" (from a SemVer semantics perspective) parts of their version numbers.
+For example, an implementation of `a:b/c@0.2.5` should be compatible with a consumer of `a:b/c@0.2.3`; version canonicalization would produce the identical interface name `a:b/c@0.2` for both of these versions.

+When a component producer canonicalizes an interface version the original version should be preserved in imports / exports in the `fullversion` field.
+This gives component runtimes and other tools access to the original version for error messages, documentation, and other development purposes.

 The `plainname` production captures several language-neutral syntactic hints that allow bindings generators to produce more idiomatic bindings in their